30 April 2012

 This series picks up where the media left off.
 Completely blind, Tyler wears prostethic blue eyes ( he requested the colour of his favourite character Thomas the tank engine.)
 Tyler's blindness has never once inhibited his cheeky, playfull and energetic nature...

 These are the only such data that I am aware of collected from observation of a single butterfly in a controlled environment.
-Monarch biology was designed to overcome predation, but apparently it is less capable of coping with modern-day habitat loss caused by herbicides.

 From Journey North, where the maps show that monarchs have been sighted at our latitude.
 The milkweed in our garden is waiting for them.